ShinyScythe/Mollusketeers/README.md

 # Mollusketeers

-Mollusketeers is a first-person underwater shooter where players compete play divers and marine creatures in a vibrant aquatic arena.
+Mollusketeers is a first-person underwater shooter where players compete as divers and marine creatures in a vibrant aquatic arena.

 ## Description